flpm/oak/output/lists/subjects.md

     name: about Data
     title: 'Theme: Data'
     subtitle: Books about data and data analysis
-    description: 'I have 5 books about Data in my personal library.
+    description: 'I have 4 books about Data in my personal library.

       ### Titles:

-      - (paper) [Everydata](/books/info/9781629561011) by John H. Johnson

       - (paper) [Exploratory Data Analysis](/books/info/9780201076165) by John Tukey